jacksonianrtaylor/movie_rec_proj/README.md

 this also makes the overall spread variables like variance, skew, and kutosis redundant

 The z-score of ratings and similarity scores can also be included

+need to make sure that it is know that the version of python is 3.10.7

+also be aware of requiremnts.txt